 However in a similar neighborhood close by, four times as many homeowners indicated that they would be willing to erect this unsightly billboard.
 Why?
-Because ten days previously, they had agreed to place a small postcard in the front window of their home that signaled their support for a Drive Safely campaign.
+Because ten days previously, they had agreed to place a small postcard in the front window of their homes that signaled their support for a Drive Safely campaign.
 That small card was the initial commitment that led to a 400% increase in a much bigger but still consistent change.

-So when seeking to influence using the consistency principle, the detective of influence looks for voluntary, active and public commitments and ideally gets those commitments in writing.
+So when seeking to influence using the consistency principle, the detective of influence looks for voluntary, active, and public commitments and ideally gets those commitments in writing.

-For example, one recent study reduced missed appointments at health centers by 18% simply by asking the patients, rather than the staff to write down appointment details on the future appointment card.
+For example, one recent study reduced missed appointments at health centers by 18% simply by asking the patients rather than the staff to write down appointment details on the future appointment card.

-The fifth principle is the principle of Liking.
+The fifth principle is the Principle of Liking.

 People prefer to say yes to those that they like.

 But what causes one person to like another?
 Persuasion science tells us that there are three important factors.
-We like people who are similar to us, we like people who pay us compliments and we like people who cooperate with us towards mutual goals.
+We like people who are similar to us, we like people who pay us compliments, and we like people who cooperate with us towards mutual goals.

-A second group however, were told, “Before you begin negotiating, exchange some personal information with each other.
+A second group however, was told, “Before you begin negotiating, exchange some personal information with each other.
 Identify a similarity you share in common then begin negotiating.”
-In this group 90% of them were able to come to successful and agreeable outcomes that were typically worth 18% more to both parties.
+In this group, 90% of them were able to come to successful and agreeable outcomes that were typically worth 18% more to both parties.

 The final principle is Consensus.